disooqi/cheatsheets/virtual env commands.md

 - virtualenv

 ## Poetry
-You should commit the poetry.lock file to your project repo so that all people working on the project are locked to the same versions of dependencies (more below).
+You should commit the poetry.lock file to your project repo so that all people working on the project are locked to the same versions of dependencies.

 ### Preparing the system